cockroachdb/definitive_guide_sample_code/README.md

 ## Structure

-There are two top-level entry points in the repository
+There are two top-level entry points in the repository.

 * [Chapters](chapters) contains entries specific to chapters.
 By and large, it will contain exact copies of fragments from each chapter
 * [Languages](languages) contain language-specific examples that might, in some cases, span chapters.